DuongNg2911/IBM-Back-End-Development-Professional-Certificate/Application Development using Microservices and Serverless/README.md

      - Admin processes are one-off (thực hiện 1 lần) processes for managing an app such as a database migration
      - Run against a release, using same codebase and config
      - Additionally, the application code should include admin processes so that they remain synchronized with the app

+## What are microservices

+- An approach to create a single application composed of:
+  - Many loosely coupled and independently deployable smaller services

+- Characteristics of microservices:
+  - Each application component (service) have its own technology stack, inclusive (including) of the database and data management model.
+  - Microservices components communicate with one another over a combination of REST APIs, event streaming and meassage brokers and they are segregated and organized by business functionality referred to as a bounded context

+- Benifits of microservices:
+  - Because it is no interdependency between services => update code more easily to add new features or functionality
+  - Different service can use different technology stack => varied expertise
+  - Smaller components can be scaled independently of one another, reducing the waste and cost associated

+- Scaling microservices
+  - Usually horizontal scalling (adding additional resources such as ram, cpu, gpu)
+  - With microservices, individual services can be individually deployed and scaled therefore it require less infrastructure because they enable precise scaling of only the components that require it
+  - Can use Event drivent instead of API calls